 By its ‘resolutions', the House declares its own opinions and purposes.
 Such resolutions, therefore, unless deriving force from some other authority (for example statute, as with motions to approve statutory instruments), do not have direct legal impact, though they may have varying degrees of political force depending on circumstances.3

-- In 2017, the Government indicated in a written statement that ‘Where a motion tabled by an opposition party has been approved by the House, the relevant Minister will respond to the resolution of the House by making a statement no more than 12 weeks after the debate.’
+- 3. In 2017, the Government indicated in a written statement that ‘Where a motion tabled by an opposition party has been approved by the House, the relevant Minister will respond to the resolution of the House by making a statement no more than 12 weeks after the debate.’
 HC Deb (26 October 2017) 630, c 12WS; the 12-week period was subsequently reduced to 8 weeks.
+In February 2021, the Government suggested that the commitment was no longer in place, indicating that the Government position would be set out during the debate: PQ 145046 (on Opposition Days: Government Responses), 2 February 2021 (HC Deb (28 January 2021) 688, c 570).
 See also Public Administration and Constitutional Affairs Committee, Fifteenth Report of Session 2017–19, Status of Resolutions of the House of Commons, HC 1587, and Government Response to that Report (Public Administration and Constitutional Affairs Committee, Fourteenth Special Report of Session 2017–19, HC 2066, p 2).